 This scholarship is awarded for the duration of 4 consecutive semesters provided the student maintains all scholarship requirements.
 All incidental fees above tuition are the responsibility of the student.

-For additional information concerning this scholarship or to obtain an application form, contact the Financial Aid Office.
+For additional information concerning this scholarship or to obtain an application form, contact the Office of Scholarships and Financial Aid.

 General Scholarships